rsanzante/ansible-nginx-server-block/README.md

   - Fine-grained configuration for site.
   - SSL configuration (given cert and key files are available).
   - HTTP2.
-  - Simple boolean variables can enable features on site (block .ht*, block source code files, block hidden directories, mask forbidden with 404, etc).
+  - Predefined location for certain features on site (block .ht*, block source code files, block hidden directories, mask forbidden with 404, etc).

 **Non Debian distros**

-By default role is confugured for Debian like distros that use sites-available/sites-enabled directories.
+By default role is configured for Debian like distros that use sites-available/sites-enabled directories.
 For other distros, like CentOS, you have to set the following variables: